Can I cancel my booking because of COVID issues?

 Is it safe?

-Since the Islands stared to develop the demographic of visitors has been at the luxury end of the market.
+Since the Islands started to develop the demographic of visitors has been at the luxury end of the market.
 This has led to a calm and quiet environment with few crowds and lower crime rates than other parts of the Caribbean.
 It has been generally a safe place to visit and the crime rate has been low.
 Unlike other destinations where the tour operators recommend you stay within the resorts, this has never been the case here.
 Some illegal immigration has increased the crime rate in recent years, but it remains a safe place to visit.
 Naturally one should follow sensible guidelines and keep valuables away or hidden on the beach or in vehicles in secluded areas.
 Avoid walking around alone at night where possible.

 Can you drink the water?